Master of Education in Literacy and Digital Learning

-Earn this Master of Education degree by completing 10 courses for 30 units of course work.
-The Masters of Education online program consists of five foundation core courses including a capstone seminar, and five specialization courses.
-You can start in any semester and begin with any courses offered.
-The Capstone Seminar is the only course with prerequisite(s) and is planned as your last course in the program.
-Earn your Masters in 21st Century Literacies in San Diego today.
+Earn this Master of Education degree by completing 10 courses (3-units each) for 30 units of coursework.
+Your Masters of Education online program consists of five foundation courses including a capstone action research project as well as five specialization courses.
+You may begin your study in any semester with any courses offered.
+The Capstone Seminar is the final course in your program and builds on knowledge gained in the research and specialization courses.
+Earn your masters in 21st Century Literacies in San Diego today.

 Core Courses (15 units)

 Analysis of the American educational system with a particular focus on issues of diversity, inequity, conflict and social justice within a school context.
 Historical case studies, contemporary policies and practices, and international comparisons compel consideration of the social construction of education.